digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 ~~~~~~~~~~~

 First, please download the new Canton binary that you want to upgrade to and store it on the test
-system where you want to test the upgrade process first.
+system where you plan to test the upgrade process.

 Then, obtain a recent backup of the database of the node and deploy it to a database server
 of your convenience, such that **you can test the upgrade process without affecting your production system**.